odan/slim4-skeleton/docs/architecture.md

 By separating behavior from data, it's possible to build and maintain non-trivial applications over many years.
 This architecture also respects the [SOLID](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) principles to be [TDD](https://hackernoon.com/introduction-to-test-driven-development-tdd-61a13bc92d92) - friendly as much as possible.
 Read more: [Services vs Objects](https://dontpaniclabs.com/blog/post/2017/10/12/services-vs-objects)

-### Overview
+### A HTTP Request and response

-A typical HTTP reqest data flow and back to the response:
+A typical HTTP request data flow and back to the response:

 ![image](https://user-images.githubusercontent.com/781074/59540964-b2dad000-8eff-11e9-89da-aa98e400bd88.png)